abuturabofficial/ibm-devops-software-engineering/03-introduction_to_agile_development_and_scrum/03-daily_execution.md

 **Tabled topics:**

-- Topics raised during the daily stand-up should be help until the meeting has ended
+- Topics raised during the daily stand-up should be held until the meeting has ended
 - Anyone interested in those topics can stay to discuss

 # Completing the Sprint